Joel Westheimer: Public schools

 In 1987, Westheimer began to teach in the New York City public school system.
 During this time, he enrolled in some courses at Columbia University's Teachers College.
 He taught middle school at an alternative public school, and utilized a variety of methods such as music, politics, and social examples to teach his students.
-Eventually wanting to understand the process of schooling more, and needing to enrol in a master's program to continue to teach, he began his post-graduate studies at Stanford University in 1989.
+Eventually wanting to understand the process of schooling more, and needing to enroll in a master's program to continue to teach, he began his post-graduate studies at Stanford University in 1989.
 He received his Masters in Design and Evaluation of Educational Programs.
 Rather than returning to teaching, as was his original plan, Westheimer went on to pursue a Ph.D.

 Stanford University

 While at Stanford University, Westheimer developed and taught a course called "Experimental Curricula: The Case of Wilderness Education", a project that created curriculum for project-based experiences outside of the classroom, and ran for five years.
 As a Spencer Dissertation Fellow at Stanford, Westheimer completed his Ph.D. thesis in 1995, titled "Among Schoolteachers: Community, Individuality, and Ideology In Teachers' Work".
 He thus took on a teaching position as an assistant professor at Stanford.